 Is Organic Peace Silk vegan, vegan-friendly or cruelty-free?

-There is a question.
-Last year, vegan actor, Benedict Cumberbatch brought cruelty-free fashion to the Met Gala wearing a vegan bamboo suit with a "peace silk" shirt.
-And to our delight, vegan actress, Izabella Miko shared on her Instagram feed the "New morning uncomfortable habits" wearing our very own Organic Peace Silk camisole PJ set, so funny you must watch!
-So personally, I am inclined to say Organic Peace Silk is vegan-friendly.
+Last year, vegan actor Benedict Cumberbatch brought cruelty-free fashion to the Met Gala, wearing a vegan bamboo suit with a "peace silk" shirt.
+And to our delight, vegan actress Izabella Miko shared on her Instagram feed the "New morning uncomfortable habits" wearing our very own Organic Peace Silk camisole PJ set, so funny you must watch!

 Check out the Organic Peace Silk Collection here.
 If you have any questions or comments, please drop us a message at email@example.com